10yard/pactrainer/readme.md

 The Pac-Man Trainer will help you to improve your Pac-Man skills.
 It's an interactive aid to learning the common patterns for completing boards - or helping you complete the entire game.
 You follow an on-screen path through each board.
-For the pattern to hold,  you must stay on track and turn corners quickly - steering ahead of each turn.
+To master the patterns, you must stay on track, with frame perfect accuracy, anticipating the turns and steering early.

 Here's a video review by GenXGrownup: https://www.youtube.com/watch?v=YXgzogIQPOc